Mark Fellows (hitman): Conviction

 Fellows was found guilty of the murders of both Massey and Kinsella, but found not guilty of the attempted murder of Owen.
 Mr Justice William Davis sentenced him to a whole-life term.
 Boyle was convicted of the murder of Kinsella, but cleared of the murder of Massey and the attempted murder of Owen.

 Assault in prison

 In February 2019 Fellows was seriously injured when he was slashed by another prisoner with a weapon believed to have been made from a razor blade.
 He was attacked in HM Prison Whitemoor and airlifted to hospital.

+Killing of Kyle Bevan

+On 7 November 2025, Fellows was charged with murder along with two other prisoners after child-killer Kyle Bevan was killed at HM Prison Wakefield.

 Appeal of sentence

 He appealed against his sentence on the grounds that it was "excessive", but in July 2019 the appeal was turned down.